yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/hierarchical_clustering.md

  * @FilePath: /SequenzoWebsite/docs/en/function-library/hierarchical_clustering.md
  * @Description: 这是默认设置,请设置`customMade`, 打开koroFileHeader查看配置 进行设置: https://github.com/OBKoro1/koro1FileHeader/wiki/%E9%85%8D%E7%BD%AE
 -->
-# `Cluster()` (First Step of Hierarchical Clustering)
+# `Cluster()` : First Step of Hierarchical Clustering

 Once you have built a precomputed distance matrix (`n×n`, square form) with `get_distance_matrix()`, you are ready to cluster if you follow one of the most common practices in sequence analysis.
-Hierarchical clustering is a straightforward way to uncover typical trajectory patterns.
+Hierarchical clustering is an unsupervised machine learning algorithm,and it is a straightforward way to uncover typical trajectory patterns

 ## Typical workflow of Hierarchical Clustering